WHS-Robotics-Classes/I2R_Lab_3.7-Conditionals_II/README.md

 ### Step Three: Put the Code Together

 Your prototype should change the color of the LED as you turn the potentiometer.
-It shoudl cycle through the colors of the rainbow (ROYGBIV) in order as it does.
+It needs to cycle through the colors of the rainbow (ROYGBIV) in order as it does.

 Use the video below as a reference.